PayToUse/osu-droid-framework/README.md

 # osu-droid-bot
-A bot source code for osu!droid
+A framework source code for osu!droid